 Andrew Chevallier has been a practicing medical herbalist for thirty years.
 Treating his own issues with herbal remedies lead to his interest in plant medicine and this thorough encyclopedia of herbs and remedies distills his years of learning and experience into a clear reference guide for self treatment.

 Herbal medicine is a key resource for those looking to treat illness and regain vitality using natural means.
 By working with body and mind (and perhaps soul too), major improvements in health become possible.

-The Encyclopedia of Herbal Medicine covers much ground; how medicinal plants work, the areas they target in the body, their active constituents, the origins of plant medicine, global herbal traditions, 100 key herbs, 450 further medicinal plants and making remedies for home use.
+The Encyclopedia of Herbal Medicine: 500 Herbs and Remedies for Common Ailments covers much ground; how medicinal plants work, the areas they target in the body, their active constituents, the origins of plant medicine, global herbal traditions, 100 key herbs, 450 further medicinal plants and making remedies for home use.

 This is a hefty book at over 300 pages in A4 hardback format but it never feels overwhelming.
 The layout is clean and light and the information given just enough for educational purposes without being too dense.
 The glossaries at the back allow for searches by herb or ailment making for easy referencing without a full read.
 The home use section details how to grow and harvest herbs and concise instructions on making home remedies include tinctures, ointments and infusions, all illustrated with photo steps.
 A photo guide details a basic first aid kit made up of herbal remedies and the book also covers safe usage, sourcing herbal medicine and finding a practitioner.

 Over the centuries, societies around the world have developed their own traditions to make sense of medicinal plants and their uses.
 Some of these traditions and medicinal practices, may seem strange and magical, others appear rational and sensible, but all are attempts to overcome illness and suffering, and to enhance quality of life.